-The official programme will start at lunch-time on Wednesday 13 May 2015 and finish late afternoon on Friday 15 May 2015.
+The official programme will start at lunch-time on Wednesday 11 May 2016 and finishes mid-afternoon on Friday 13 May 2016.
 The meeting comprises of short talks from all attendees, science policy and publishing sessions, and a discussion of YIP programme activities.
 Optional training workshop(s) will also be held on the morning of 11 May.

 Find a Young Investigator